ialbert/bio/docs/index.md

 For shorter genomes, bacterial or viral the conversion times are under a fraction of a second.

 Thanks to the representation it is trivially easy to extend `bio`.
 The data is already structured in an efficient layout that needs no additional parsing to load.

-## What does `bio` do?

-1. fetches the data from NCBI
-1. creates a more efficient local representation the data
-1. stores this representation so that next time you need it is available much faster
-1. generates alignments

-## But wait there is more

-How about translating the reverse of the last 10 nucleotides of every feature labeled as `CDS`. `bio` can do that, just keep adding parameters :-) :

-    bio ncov --fasta --type CDS --start -10 --reverse --translate

-ah yes, if that is what you needed, here it is:

-    >YP_009724389.1 [-9:21291], reverse, translated DNA
-    NQQ

-    >YP_009725295.1 [-9:13218], reverse, translated DNA
-    NVA

-    >YP_009724390.1 [-9:3822], reverse, translated DNA
-    NTH
-    ...

-And so on. `bio` has a wealth of utility that makes bioinformatics more accessible.

-## Comparisons to EMBOSS

-The software with the most similar goals to `bio` is the [emboss suite][emboss], a revolutionary software package developed decades ahead of its time.
-Unfortunately, perhaps because of being developed so early on, the amazing feats of software engineering within `emboss` are deployed with a nearly incomprehensible documentation that attempts, in vain, to describe an incredibly obtuse command interface.

-We love the concept of `emboss` but even after many years we don't understand how to use it.
-We constantly have to consult the manual for details.
-Moreover commands that use `emboss` suites tend to end up as a series of hard to read arcane commands that are surprisingly difficult to comprehend even for experienced scientists.

-Criticism aside, imitation is the greatest form of flattery, `bio` is an homage to `emboss` with the hope that one day, we can replace some functionality from `emboss` with code that brings joy rather than frustrations.